Complete Financial Model for Startups – Free Interactive Template

 • Expansion revenue (upsells, cross-sells)

-2. Cost Structure
+Cost Structure

 Break down your expenses into fixed and variable costs:

-• Fixed costs: Salaries, software subscriptions, rent — don’t change with revenue
+• Fixed costs: Salaries, software, rent

-• One-time costs: Legal fees, equipment, initial development
+• One-time costs: Legal fees, equipment, development

-3. Cash Flow Statement
+Cash Flow Statement

 • Beginning cash balance

-• Cash inflows (revenue collections, investments)
+• Cash inflows (revenue, investments)

-• Cash outflows (expenses, one-time purchases)
+• Cash outflows (expenses, purchases)

 • Ending cash balance